OfficeDev/office-js-docs-pr/docs/develop/debug-office-add-ins-in-visual-studio.md

    > [!IMPORTANT]
    > The Office manifest XSD files that Visual Studio installs are out-of-date.
 If you get validation errors for the manifest, your first troubleshooting step should be to replace one or more of these files with the latest versions.
 For detailed instructions, see [Manifest schema validation errors in Visual Studio projects](../testing/troubleshoot-development-errors.md#manifest-schema-validation-errors-in-visual-studio-projects).

-4. Opens the Outlook page of your Microsoft 365 tenancy in the Windows computer's default browser.
-See [Browsers used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md) for more information.
+4. Opens the Outlook page of your Microsoft 365 tenancy in the Microsoft Edge.

-   > [!NOTE]
-   > Office on the web cannot open in Internet Explorer (IE).
-If IE is the default browser but Edge is installed, Office will open the Outlook page in Edge.
-If Edge is not installed, you will see an error.

 ### Debug the Outlook add-in